junkunyuan/knowledge-of-DL-ML/README.md

 ## Contributing & Contact

-Feel free to contribute to our repository with GitHub issues.
+Feel free to contribute to our repository.

 If you have any questions or advice, please contact us by email (yuanjk@zju.edu.cn) or GitHub issues.